 - Watch your log files, both those generated by WordPress and any analytics suites you’re using.
 The biggest issue you’ll likely encounter is the HTTP 404 Page Not Found error.
 If you see any, fix them by updating your .htaccess file with the appropriate redirects.

 - If you have email addresses using your old domain, you’ll need to set up email addresses with the new domain.
 The steps required to do this vary depending on the registrar and the host provider you’re working with for domains and email, respectively.
 Alternatively, you could simply set up a new email address and have all emails sent to the old address forwarded.

-- Let people know that you’ve moved!
+- Let people and Google know that you’ve moved!
 While the redirects you set up are helpful (and people will notice the change when their web browser redirects them), it’s nice to let your visitors and partners know that they can find you at your new domain.
 Also, update your Google Search Console account with the new name.